jvckbrxwn/TodosList/README.md

 I had an idea to create ToDo app with auth.
 This is a simple app to add, edit, remove todos with categories.

 ## What I used here
-MVP Design Pattern, Firebase Auth, Firebase Firestore, No Storyboards (I'm trying to write only with code), TableView etc.
+MVP Design Pattern, Delegate Pattern, Firebase Auth, Firebase Firestore, No Storyboards (I'm trying to write only with code), TableView etc.